-Considering making the switch to a work from home position?
+Considering making the switch to a work-from-home position?
 Telephone Triage Nursing could be the right move for you.
 With the flexibility to work from home, and the rise of telehealth nursing, it’s becoming a popular choice for nurses.

-Part One What is a Telephone Triage Nurse?
+What is a Telephone Triage Nurse?

-Telephone Triage Nurses are extremely helpful to patients that do not have a primary care physician or live in a very remote area of the country.
+Telephone Triage Nurses are extremely helpful to patients who do not have a primary care physician or live in a very remote area of the country.
 Telephone Triage Nurses are trained to ask very specific questions to accurately assess their condition and determine the level of care needed and how quickly.

 The 3 Levels of Triage